 Originally published by the Worldwide Church of God Produced in cooperation with Imperial Schools Copyright© 1981.
 Reprint by Continuing Church of God • www.ccog.org

-BIBLE MEMORY

-28. Hosea

-32. Jonah

-36. Zephaniah

-Books of the Old Testament (continued)

-29. Joel 30.
-Amos

-33. Micah 34.
-Nahum

-37. Haggai 38.
-Zechariah

-31. Obadiah

-35. Habakkuk

-39. Malachi
+Genesis 7:5

-YOUTH BIBLE LESSONS
+YOUTH BIBLE

-LEVEL 1
+LEVEL

-LESSON 5
+SSONS LESSON 5

-Nimrod and the Tower of Babel NIMROD AND THE TOWER OF BABEL The last lesson ended with eight people leaving the ark to start a new life.
+Nimrod and the Tower of Babel

+NIMROD AND THE TOWER OF BABEL

+The last lesson ended with eight people leaving the ark to start a new life.
 They were Noah and his wife, his sons Shem, Ham and Japheth and their wives.
 All the people born after the Flood came from these eight.

 One of Noah's three sons, Ham, had a son named Cush.
 Cush grew up and had a son named Nimrod.
-This made Nimrod the great grandson of Noah.
+This made Nimrod the great-grandson of Noah.
 By this time there were many people on the earth.
 Most of them settled in a place called Shinar.

-Nimrod grew up to be a very strong man and a mighty hunter.
+Nimrod grew up to be a strong man and a mighty hunter.
 People began to look to him as their leader because he was able to protect them from wild animals that attacked them.
 They began to think of him as a hero.
 Nimrod liked this.

 But Nimrod did not obey God's laws.
 He wanted the people to look to him, instead of God, as their ruler.
-He taught them to honor Satan by worshipping things like the sun and snakes.
+He taught them to honor him by serving things like the sun and snakes.
 The people liked this.
-They wanted to worship things they could see and touch.
-During this time Noah was still alive and telling the people they should obey God.
-But most of the people would not listen to him.
-Since Nimrod wanted the people to follow and obey him, he decided to organize and lead them in building a very tall tower.
+They wanted to serve things they could see and touch.
+During this time, Noah was still alive and telling the people they should obey God.
+But they would not listen to him.

+Since Nimrod wanted the people to follow and obey him, he decided to lead them in building a tall tower.
 The tower was to be a temple in honor of the sun, and a symbol of rebellion against God.
 Since all the people spoke the same language, it was easy for them to work together in building the tower.

+Parents: Explain the meaning of the boldface words.

 The people worked very hard.
 The tower began to take shape.
 It became the most important thing in their lives.

 God saw what Nimrod and the people were doing.
 He was not pleased.
 He had wanted them to spread out after the Flood and live in different parts of the world.
-He also wanted them to obey His laws.
-God knew that if the people were allowed to continue following Nimrod in building the tower, they would soon be just as evil and wicked as people were before the Flood.
+He also wanted them to obey his laws.
+God knew that if the people were allowed to follow Nimrod in building the tower, they would soon be just as evil and wicked as people were before the Flood.

-So God caused the people to suddenly begin speaking different languages.
+Then God caused the people to begin speaking different languages.
 Confusion was the result.
-Because the people could no longer understand each other, work on the tower came to a stop.
-Have you ever tried to talk with someone who doesn't speak your language?
-If you have, then you know the people could not have worked together and finished the tower.
+Because the people could no longer understand each other, work on the tower came to a stop (ancient Chinese characters confirm some details about this tower and the great flood).

+Have you ever tried to talk with someone who does not speak your language?
+If you have, then you know why the people could not work together and finish the tower.

 People soon found others who spoke the same language as they did.
 They formed small groups and moved away from the city and settled in different places around the world.

 Because of the confusion caused by the different languages, the city where they were building the tower was called Babel, which means confusion.
 And the tower they never finished building was known from that time on as the Tower of Babel.
-Interestingly, even ancient Chinese characters have information about the Flood and the Tower of Babel, which shows that their Ancestors knew about these events.